NoodlesOfWrath/NoodlesOfWrath/README.md

 ## Current Focus

 Currently, I'm actively working on a fascinating project that combines my passion for memories, images, and AI.
 I'm developing an application that maps images to a 2D plane, essentially translating memories into a visual landscape using the power of AI encoding.
 This project is a beautiful fusion of technology and emotion, allowing me to explore the creative possibilities of AI-generated art.
+I am also learning rust 🦀 in making a fluid simulation.

 ## Get in Touch